Quinta Vigia: History

 The original name of this quinta was Quinta das Angústias, due to having a chapel dating from the 17th century that invoked Our Lady of Anguish.

 Shortly thereafter Count Lambert, former field aide to the Russian empress, acquired the farm, having changed its name to Quinta Lambert.
 The farm returned to its old name Quinta das Angústias when it was acquired by Madeiran João Paulo de Freitas in 1903.

 Official residency

-In 1979, when the Autonomy had already been implemented in Madeira, the property was purchased by the Regional Government.
+In 1979, when autonomy had already been implemented in Madeira, the property was purchased by the Regional Government.
 For some time, its facilities were used to house the Madeira Conservatory of Music, until it was transferred to the old Hotel Nova Avenida in 1981.
 The quinta was renamed "Quinta Vigia" in 1982, after the original Quinta Vigia, located nearby and on the site of the current Hotel Pestana Casino Park, had disappeared.

-After works in its gardens, chapel and palace, the quinta was inaugurated as a residence. of the President of the Government on May 2, 1984.
+After works in its gardens, chapel and palace, the quinta was inaugurated as a residence of the president of the government on May 2, 1984.
 The gardens of the farm are open to the public, being mainly visited by foreign tourists.
 The farm also offers a beautiful view over the bay of Funchal.